scrax/MIUICamera_v2_mods_for_MIUI_whyred/README.md

-# **MIUI Camera v2 port for whyred (Redmi note 5 / pro)**
+# **MIUI Camera v2 mods for MIUI based ROM on whyred (Redmi note 5 / pro)**

 ## Description
-This module brings MIUI Camera v2 (from Mi A2) to aosp and Los based ROM on whyred.
+This module enables more functions in MIUI Camera v2  to MIUI based ROM on whyred.

-Tested on LineageOS 15.1 (microG version) android Oreo.
-Confirmed working on other AOSP rom on Pie and MIUI.

-No conflicts with gcam and camera2 API (enabled by the module).

 ## Functions
 PHOTO